-Buy a house in San Pedro de Alcantara, the trendy option in Costa del Sol 7 Dec, 2018 Manuel Alarcon
+Buy a house in San Pedro de Alcantara, the trendy option in Costa del Sol 7 Dec, 2018 Manolo Alarcon

 Buying a house in San Pedro de Alcantara, Marbella, is a trendy option as much among investors as among people who want to reside permanently on the Costa del Sol, or those who simply seek to enjoy it during their vacations.

 This comes as no surprise.
 San Pedro de Alcántara with its beach area —known as Nueva Alcántara— is one of the most important towns within the large municipality of Marbella —which extends along 27 kilometers of coastline— and it concentrates all the wonders of this privileged region in a very manageable space.

 San Pedro is a typically Andalusian old fishermen and farmers village, part of Marbella since 1945 and one of the most attractive tourist destinations on the Spanish coast.